Pharmacology Translational Unit

 Fairborn, OH 45324

-The Pharmacology Translational Unit is committed to education and research to provide expert patient care.
-We conduct dermatology research studies and clinical trials in various disease states for children and adults.
-For questions related to currently enrolling or upcoming studies, please contact our office or complete a patient survey below.
+The Pharmacology Translational Unit (PTU) or dermatology research, conducts studies and clinical trials in various disease states for children and adults.
+The PTU is committed to education, research and providing expert patient care.
+For questions related to currently enrolling or upcoming studies, please contact our office or complete the form below.

 Our objective is to pioneer a new age in medicine and provide high quality medical care for our subjects.
 Our Clinical Research Program offers comprehensive dermatologic and wellness care and participates in clinical research studies as a privately contracted entity.
 Faculty members are also involved in the training of residents and medical students.